FAQs

 Can I get a Nepal visa on arrival?

-You can get the Nepal entry visa on arrival at the Tribhuwan international airport for most nationalities except some nationalities.
+You can get the Nepal entry visa upon arrival at the Tribhuwan International Airport for most nationalities except for some nationalities.
 You may check our visa informationsection for more information.

 Is Nepal safe to travel to?